-I suggest you read Firefox crashes - Troubleshoot, prevent and get help fixing crashes It could be that your problem relates to malware, and the problem may sometimes be freezing or hanging rather than crashes.
+I suggest you read Troubleshoot Firefox crashes (closing or quitting unexpectedly) It could be that your problem relates to malware, and the problem may sometimes be freezing or hanging rather than crashes.

 Whatever is happening it is best if you start a new thread by asking your own question, the article I linked to explains how to do this and how to obtain the important Crash ID information.